Introduction

 They're non-linear feedforward networks with a simple structure: one input layer, one hidden layer and finally an output layer, whereas the nodes are fully connected between each layer.
 You may be familiar with activation functions in general but this one differs primarily from other neural networks: Distances between the input vector and the nodes (weights) in the hidden layer are calculated.

 We're starting by defining our data set.
-Let T be the set of training samples where each entry is a tupel: \mathbf{x}_i is a n-dimensional vector; and y_i defines the output label (or class) of that input data.
+Let be the set of training samples where each entry is a tupel: is a -dimensional vector; and defines the output label (or class) of that input data.

 The figure below illustrates a RBF network with 2 input neurons (2-dimensional input), and 2 hidden neurons (radial basis functions) with an ouput: